fenago/katacoda-scenarios/learn-openshift/openshift-kubernetes-overview/steps/7/text.md

 ```

-Note
+**Note:**
-The first time you run this command, you will probably see that the Kubernetes pod status shows up as ContainerCreating.
+The first time you run this command, you will probably see that the Kubernetes pod status shows up as   `ContainerCreating`.
 What is happening behind the scenes is that the Docker httpd image is being downloaded to Minikube VM.
 Be patient and give it some time to download the image.
 A few minutes later you should be able to see the container status is Running.
 The kubectl run command does more than just download an image and run a container out of it.
-We are going to cover this later in this chapter.
-The 8576c89d7-qjd62 part is generated automatically.
-We are going to discuss this later in this chapter.

-`docker ps`{{execute}}
+`docker ps | grep httpd-foreground`{{execute}}

 We can try to kill this httpd Docker container, but Kubernetes will automatically spawn the new one:
 `docker rm -f container-id`{{copy}}